Maps4HTML/web-map-doc/docs/elements/layer.md

 ---
 id: layer
-title: <layer->
+title: "<layer->: The Layer element"
 slug: /layers/layer
 ---

-A key abstraction in the world of mapping is that of "layer".
 Maps have one or more layers.
+Map layers are implemented by the `<layer->` custom element.

-The map layer is implemented by the `<layer->` custom element.
+All `<mapml-viewer>` content is contained by one or more `<layer->` elements, either inline or by remote fetch representing the layer's content.

 ```html
 <layer- label="My Layer" checked>